PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ---

-It’s very common that you want to build your package for multiple target distributions.
+Commonly, you want to build your package for multiple target distributions.
 But if you want to support both bleeding-edge Tumbleweed and Leap or SLE, you need to adjust your specfile accordingly.
 That is why you need to know the distribution version macros.

 The best source of information is the [table](https://en.opensuse.org/openSUSE:Packaging_for_Leap#RPM_Distro_Version_Macros) on the openSUSE wiki that will show you the values of these distribution macros for every SLE/openSUSE version.
 If you want examples on how to identify a specific distro, see this [table](https://en.opensuse.org/openSUSE:Build_Service_cross_distribution_howto#Detect_a_distribution_flavor_for_special_code).